jorbDehmel/jorbDehmel/README.md

 - Very experienced in RegEx

 - Experienced creating 2D and 3D game engines
-- Experienced in maching learning
 - Experienced in web scraping
+- Experienced in machine learning

-- Interested in machine learning, web scraping and offline computing.
+- Interested in web scraping and offline computing.
 - jdehmel@outlook.com

 <!---